maheshkrishna33/BikeSharingSystemCaseStudy/README.md

 ## Conclusions
 - Temperature has high impact on cnt variable
 - yr variable also has positive impact on it
-- windspeed seems to have a negative effect on count
+- windspeed seems to have a negative effect on cnt variable

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->